serpapi/lego-ai-parser/README.md

 </br>

 <p align="center">
   Lego AI Parser is an open-source application that uses OpenAI to parse visible text of HTML elements.
 It is built on top of FastAPI.
 It is ready to set up as a server, and make calls from any language.
-It is currently hosted in <a href="https://ai.kagermanov.com">ai.kagermanov.com</a>.
 <br>
 <br>
 <a href="https://replit.com/@EmirhanAkdeniz1/Example-with-one-element#main.py">Interactive Example on Replit</a>